 Management of the plant has been taken over by JBS USA, an American subsidiary of a Brazilian company.

-• The Competition Bureau of Canada is investigating corruption in Quebec’s construction industry that has resulted in the resignations of two mayors.
+News in brief• The Competition Bureau of Canada is investigating corruption in Quebec’s construction industry that has resulted in the resignations of two mayors.
 A commission inquiry is underway into alleged bid-rigging and kickbacks involving construction companies, government workers and political party fundraisers.
 This led to Gerald Tremblay resigning as Montreal’s mayor followed by Gilles Vaillancourt who was mayor for 23 years in Laval.

 • Leon’s Furniture has offered $700 million in a takeover of its rival, the Brick.
 The offer is subject to approval by Brick shareholders and will need court and regulatory approval.
 Leon’s, based in Toronto with 76 stores, plans to have the two chains continue to operate as separate entities.
 The Brick, headquartered in Edmonton, has 230 stores including the United Furniture Warehouse outlets.

 Canada’s dollar is hovering around parity with the U.S. currency at 99.93 U.S. cents.
 The greenback is worth $1.0006 in Canadian funds before bank exchange fees.

 The Bank of Canada’s key interest rate remains at 1 percent while the prime-lending rate is 3 percent.

 Stock markets are lower, with the Toronto exchange index at 11,811 points and the TSX Venture index at 1,222 points.

 Lotto 6-49: (Nov.14) 15, 20, 29, 36, 38 and 42; bonus 27.
 (Nov.
 10) 6, 22, 23, 41, 44 and 49; bonus 48.
 Lotto Max: (Nov.
 9) 8, 9, 11, 22, 24, 42 and 46; bonus 13.